tillitis/tkey-java-gui/README.md

 4. Load an app to the TKey.

 ## To Do
-1. Fix the Tkey-jClient library to allow for reconnection after TKey is reset, without re-starting the app.
+1. Fix the jClient library to allow for reconnection after TKey is reset, without re-starting the app.
 2. 'Console' improvements, potentially including the possibility to generate and send frames to the TKey.
 3. Code cleanup.
 4. Documentation.